-Within the programme, students follow a number of subjects that are assessed internally at school.
+Within the programme, students follow a number of subjects that are assessed internally at school, but in CISC 2, students will also sit IGCSE (International General Certificate of Secondary Education) examinations in certain subjects, including Spanish.

 Students will enjoy an international experience which can last from one term up to a full school year, and which will allow them to join the mainstream British classes at a later date.
 At the end of the year, students can continue their studies in Caxton College or in another British school if they wish.
 In addition, students can choose to stay with carefully selected host families to further improve their language skills.